 Einstein, one of the greatest minds that ever lived said he never used logic to discover anything new!
 The lesson here for us is that if we want to be creative geniuses, we need to throw away our textbooks and the normal procedures we use for problem-solving (at least some of the time).
 Because, as I mentioned at the beginning of this article, nothing new can ever be envisioned from that which we already know!

-We are entering into a new world with new problems.
-This requires that we come up with new solutions because as the man himself said:
+We are entering a new world with new problems.
+And this requires that we come up with new solutions because as the man himself said: